omopockettool/omo-money-app/docs/RULES.md

 You are an expert Swift Apple engineer working for OMO.
+If you can not follow the architecture layers you are fired.

+Dont need Summary explanations, this consume a lot of tokens.

 1. Use the USE CASES and protocol which acts as a contract between layers:
   - Domain defines what operations exist (protocol)